KeeleyMoore/keelzartPlayground/README.md

 ![](./public/BreathingDots-SlowBubble(doublespeed).gif)

+Interface TODOS:

+Remove top bar and replace with only hamburger menu on LHS

 Animation ideas:

 On mouse click send a ripple/Wave effect of dots (similar to breathing dots) outs from the mouse click position

+Circle Hover effect (explained in image within circles directory) - a reversed hover effect where the page is filled with circles but they retract when the mouse is wihtin x coordinates